XiangmingKA/academic-kickstart4/content/project/5 A Unreal Car Racing Game/index.md

 # Overview
 This is a third-person car racing game developed with Unreal.
-I am fully responsible for all the blue print programming and part of the scene seeting in Corporate Cooperation Course at UESTC in 2019.
+I am fully responsible for all the blue print programming and part of the scene-setting in Corporate Cooperation Course at UESTC in 2019.

 # Features